- Jonathan Simon (Chair)

 Dissertation Title: “On Legitimacy: How the Prison-Labor Complex Changes with the Political Terrain in China”

-Mao-hong Lin is a J.S.D. candidate at Berkeley Law.
+Mao-hong Lin is a J.S.D. graduate of Berkeley Law.
 With a diverse combination of socio-legal, positive, and comparative approaches, his research is situated at the intersection of law, punishment and society.
-Before coming to Berkeley Law, he practiced law in Taiwan for several years.
+Before attending Berkeley Law, he practiced law in Taiwan for several years.

 Mao-hong’s dissertation project focuses on the entanglement of prison and enterprise in communist China and its connection with Chinese Communist Party’s re-legitimization plans.